sec-fortress/CRTP-Notes/Domain Persistence.md

-> In case of Golden ticket we forge a TGT, in case of Silver ticket we forge a TGS
+> In case of Golden ticket we forge a TGT, in case of Silver ticket we forge a Service ticket or a TGS